The Double-Peaked Calcium-Strong SN 2025coe: Progenitor Constraints from Early Interaction and Ejecta Asymmetries

 High-cadence early photometry campaigns of the fast evolving CaSTs have unveiled several candidates with double-peaked optical light curves \citep[iPTF16hgs, SN\,2018lqo, SN\,2019ehk, SN\,2021gno, SN\,2021inl;][]{De18, De20, Jacobson-Galan20b, Jacobson-Galan22, Ertini23}.
 While the early excess suggested the presence of a compact envelope and/or circumstellar material (CSM) around the progenitor, the second peak was well explained by radioactive decay of $^{56}$Ni \citep{Jacobson-Galan22, Ertini23}.

 In this work we describe the rapid multiwavelength (ultraviolet and optical) evolution of the sixth double-peaked CaST, SN\,2025coe.
-At $\sim$25 Mpc, it is the third-closest CaST ever found (see Section \ref{sec:2} for details), after SN\,2019ehk at $\sim$16 Mpc and SN\,2021gno at $\sim$21 Mpc.
-A companion paper (Kumar et al. 2025, in prep.) to this work will present the X-ray, near-infrared (NIR), and radio observations of SN\,2025coe.
+At $\sim$25 Mpc, it is the second-closest CaST ever found (see Section \ref{sec:2} for details), after SN\,2019ehk at $\sim$16 Mpc.
+A companion paper, \cite{Kumar26} to this work will present the X-ray, near-infrared (NIR), and radio observations of SN\,2025coe.
 Recently, SN\,2025coe was also studied by \cite{Chen25}, where several aspects of its photometric and spectroscopic evolution were discussed.
 We will compare our interpretations with these results in the appropriate sections.

 The discovery and observations of SN\,2025coe are presented in Sections \ref{sec:2} and \ref{sec:3}, respectively.
 Section \ref{sec:4} presents the extinction along the line of sight, host-galaxy properties, and local environment.
 The photometric and spectroscopic evolution is presented in Sections \ref{sec:5} and \ref{sec:6}, respectively.
 We compare the observations with physical explosion scenarios and discuss likely progenitor systems that led to SN\,2025coe in Section \ref{sec:7}.
 Section \ref{sec:8} summarizes our conclusions.